-Monday 1:15-3:15 Lostproofing & Awareness, Compass & Navigation – This class will be a fun and informative way to learn how to exponentially increase your senses of sight, smell, touch, taste, and hearing to get your bearings in the wilderness.
-In addition to introducing the 30 ways to navigate in the wilderness, we will be using fun and entertaining games and activities to practice and learn these new skills, which you will be able to use for the rest of your life.
+Monday Morning 9:45-11:45 Natural Navigation, Safety & Awareness – This class will be a fun and informative way to learn how to exponentially increase your senses of sight, smell, touch, taste, and hearing to get your bearings in the wilderness.
+We will introduce you to 15 ways to navigate in the wilderness, we will be using fun and entertaining games and activities to practice and learn these new skills, which you will be able to use for the rest of your life.

-Kim & Chris Chisholm are on site all week directing professionally-trained staff instructors running kids day and overnight camps at our hallmark 6-1 average adult-child ratio and overseeing instructors-in-training leading family classes at an approximately 8-1 ratio for safe, profound and fun outdoor experiences.
+Camp Directors Kim & Chris Chisholm are on site all week directing professionally-trained staff instructors running kids day and overnight camps at our hallmark 6-1 average adult-child ratio and overseeing instructors-in-training leading family classes at an approximately 8-1 ratio for safe, profound and fun outdoor experiences.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997!

 Credit/Debit Card Registration Option: Or call us at 425-248-0253 and we will take your registration securely over the phone.